Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 }
 ```

-Multiface features randomly place sequences of blocks based on the success of the previous element of the sequence; additionally, they automatically orient blocks designed to attach to multiple faces, such as glow lichen, on placement.
+Multiface features randomly place sequences of blocks on surfaces based on the success of the previous element of the sequence. **Surfaces** are defined as between either air or water and any other block.

 #### Spread Mechanics
 ```json